Exploring Uncertainty Propagation in Coupled Hydrologic and Hydrodynamic Systems via Distribution-Agnostic State Space Analysis: Introduction and paper contributions

 \subsection{Research gaps, novelty and contributions}

 The aforementioned literature provides essential advances in watershed modeling, uncertainty analysis, and realtime estimation; however, it is not void of limitations.
 While MC based uncertainty studies can provide confidence intervals on system conditions, the number of model realizations required limits scalability for realtime forecasting in distributed watershed models~\cite{Moges2020,Nguyen2024a,Gomes2025,Castro2025}.
 Kalman based methods improve state estimation and forecasting; however, reliable estimation also requires sufficient observability under the available measurements~\cite{Jiang2019,Xie2013a,Xie2014,Lei2014,Shi2015,Kim2025,Zhao2026}.
 Furthermore, the current systems oriented watershed literature does not provide a unified coupled 2D hydrologic-hydrodynamic state space framework~\cite{GomesJunior2022,Bartos2019,Bartos2021a}.
 To that end, we introduce a coupled 2D state space representation of the hydrologic and hydrodynamic processes and develop a framework for realtime probabilistic watershed monitoring under partial watershed gauging.
 In this formulation, the underlying overland flow and infiltration processes are modeled as a nonlinear system of differential algebraic equations (DAEs).
 The main contributions are as follows. \begin{itemize}[leftmargin=*] \item We introduce a coupled state space framework for 2D hydrologic and hydrodynamic dynamics, specifically overland flow routing and Green-Ampt infiltration, under a diffusive wave formulation.
 The framework preserves constrained flow interactions through algebraic relations while retaining the distributed spatiotemporal dynamics of overland flow and infiltration.
 Furthermore, we show that the resulting semi-explicit differential algebraic model is index one and regular.
 This implies that we obtain locally unique solutions for the system state variables under implicit discretization formulations and consistent initial conditions. \item We develop a realtime probabilistic monitoring framework by embedding state estimation and uncertainty propagation within the proposed DAE model under partial measurements.
-Under this formulation, uncertainty in forcing and soil parameters is mapped to confidence aware estimates of watershed conditions in partially gauged settings.
-The proposed framework is distribution-agnostic; it requires only the means and variances of uncertain inputs and parameters, without assuming a specific probability distribution.
-This is in contrast to MC and Bayesian methods that require sampling from a defined distribution. \item A comprehensive case study is provided on benchmark and real watershed settings, including V-Tilted and Walnut Gulch Experimental Watershed (WGEW), to evaluate the proposed framework under varying rainfall and soil uncertainty scenarios with partial sensing and to demonstrate scalability from synthetic to real world distributed watershed conditions.
+Under this formulation, uncertainty in forcing and soil parameters is mapped to confidence aware estimates of watershed conditions in partially gauged settings. \comment{The covariance propagation of the proposed framework is distribution-agnostic;} it requires only the means and variances of uncertain inputs and parameters, without assuming a specific probability distribution. \comment{A distributional choice is introduced only at the confidence interval computation in~\eqref{eq:normal_propagation}, where the propagated covariance is mapped to confidence intervals using the adopted distribution model for each variable.} This is in contrast to MC and Bayesian methods that require sampling from a defined distribution. \item A comprehensive case study is provided on benchmark and real watershed settings, including V-Tilted and Walnut Gulch Experimental Watershed (WGEW), to evaluate the proposed framework under varying rainfall and soil uncertainty scenarios with partial sensing and to demonstrate scalability from synthetic to real world distributed watershed conditions.
 MC uncertainty envelopes are generated using HydroPol2D cellular automata and local inertia formulations, and are used as references to assess estimation quality and computational scalability. \end{itemize}